 After analyzing the different options to produce this pinch meter, it was determined that assembly by components was the best option.
 This will give the product all of the functions needed.
-It was determined that using an inexpensive load cell and the mbed microcontroller with a custom housing unit, will lead to the best results.
+It was determined that using Dr. Thelen's suggestion for the force sensor and the mbed microcontroller will lead to the best results.